Skip to main content

 LSuffixStandard tax-free Personal Allowance

-MSuffixMarriage Allowance recipient (10% of partner allowance transferred to you)
+MSuffixMarriage Allowance recipient (10% transferred to you)

-NSuffixMarriage Allowance transferor (you transferred 10% to your partner)
+NSuffixMarriage Allowance transferor (you transferred 10%)

 TSuffixHMRC needs to review your tax code